rtmigo/dmk_py/README.md

 For example, information about a bitcoin wallet can be stored under codename `"b1TC01n"` or `"bitcoin_secret123"`.

-# Write and read string
+# Write and read text

 In one line: